mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 He turned and walked into the dark with the listener at his ear.
 He glanced back once to find Casra still watching him and telling him to keep going.
 He stopped after he was pretty sure he had walked fifty paces, and squatted down to listen closer.
 The forest he had thought silent was now full of static as heard it through the listener.
 Little clicks and pops would wander into the signal and he pondered how they came to be there. _Are the trees talking to each other?_ And then from the device on his ear, he heard the faint noise of a maman clearing hae throat. _Casra?_

 Hae voice began with a single tone, chanting in a steady beat.
 At first it was quiet, muddied by reverberations and echoes, barely audible through the static.
-But with every new beat, the thunderous reverberations re-aligned, gradually coalescing to single signal, until at once, Kip could hear hae as if hae voice were coming from inside his own head.
+But with every new beat, the thunderous reverberations re-aligned, gradually coalescing to single signal, until at once, Kipnu could hear hae as if hae voice were coming from inside his own head.
 Thi began singing on top of the beat as if a lone voice stood next to him while a choir of thousands continued chanting from the treetops.

 <!-- TODO: This song is pretty cringey -->